 The shallow monitoring well will be installed within the surficial aquifer at an estimated depth of 25 feet below ground surface.
 Temporary monitoring wells will be installed approximately five feet below the water table.
-Groundwater samples collected from all existing and newly installed shallow monitoring wells will be analyzed for volatiles (USEPA 601 and 602 Methods), TCL semivolatiles, and total and dissolved metals (Toxic Pollutants only).
-Samples collected from the temporary wells will be analyzed for volatiles.
+Groundwater samples collected from all existing and newly installed shallow monitoring wells will be analyzed for TCL volatiles, semivolatiles, and total and dissolved TAL metals.
+Samples collected from the temporary wells will be analyzed for TCL volatiles and semivolatiles.

-Drainage Ditch Water/Soil Samples -
+Drainage Ditch Water/Soil Samples

-Drainage Ditch from Burn Pit Area: Two sample stations
+Drainage Ditch from Burn Pit Area: Two sample stations on each side of the road.

-Water and soil samples collected from the ditch will be analyzed for TCL volatiles, TCL semivolatiles, and total metals (Toxic Pollutants only).
+Water and soil samples collected from the ditch will be analyzed for TCL volatiles, semivolatiles, and total TAL metals.